-The innovative technology of blockchain, about which we have already discussed in this article, is now experiencing its best period thanks to bitcoins and more.
+The ICT research on the innovative technology of blockchain, about which we have already discussed in this article, is now experiencing its best period thanks to bitcoins and more.
 Nevertheless, there is still a lot of general confusion about the importance of blockchain and net neutrality, and the situation is complicated by the existence of words such as cryptocurrencies, bitcoins, smart contracts and so on.

 In fact, the digital revolution of blockchain is only at the beginning and has many applications as well as many potentials yet to be explored.
 For this reason, we decided to write an article that simply explains how blockchain represents a safe and reliable system and illustrates why, among the new technologies, it offers promising opportunities that bring benefits to different types of business.